cran-task-views/Agriculture/agricultural_CTV.md

   - *Experimental Design*

   The package [agricolae][] provides extensive resources for the planning and analysis of planned field experiments.
 The CRAN task for [ExperimentalDesign](https://cran.rstudio.com/web/views/Econometrics.html) provide additional information on experimental design for a wide variety of research problems. [desplot][desplot] is for plotting maps of agricultural trials laid out in grids.

-  - *Analysis*
+  - *General Analysis*

   The package [agricolae][] contains functions for analyzing many common designs in agriculture trials such as split plot, lattice, Latin square and some additional functions such AMMI and AUDPC calculations. [statgenSTA][] has functions for single trial analysis with and without spatial components.
 The proprietary software [asreml](https://www.vsni.co.uk/software/asreml) provides an R version of their mixed model fitting functions for field trial analysis (note this is not open source and also requires an annual license).
 CRAN also contains an add-on package [asremlPlus][] that provides several accessory functions to asreml.

   - *Genotype-by-environment*

   The package [statgenGxE][] has several functions for handling various analytical approaches for addressing genotype-by-environment interactions.
 [IBCF.MTME][] implements item-based collaborative filtering for multi-trait and multi-environment trials.
 The package [gge][] is useful for producing GGE biplots, while [bayesammi][] can conduct Bayesian estimation of additive main effects multiplicative interaction model.
 [EnvRtype][] can be used for assembling climate data, data set preparation and environmental classification.

+  - *High Throughput Phenotyping (HTP)
+  [statgenHTP][] is for analyzing data from HTP platform experiments, with some functions specifically designed to work with the proprietary software [asreml](https://www.vsni.co.uk/software/asreml)

-**Plant Breeding and Genetics**
+**Breeding and Genetics**

-See the CRAN task view for [Genetics](https://cran.r-project.org/web/views/Genetics.html), which describes a broad array of packages supporting statistical genetics.
-The [Phylogenetics CRAN task view](https://cran.r-project.org/web/views/Phylogenetics.html) describes R packages supporting related topics like taxonomy, community ecology (including microbiome work).
+See the [Phylogenetics CRAN task view](https://cran.r-project.org/web/views/Phylogenetics.html) describes R packages supporting related topics like taxonomy, community ecology (including microbiome work).
 In addition, the R package repository [Bionconductor](https://www.bioconductor.org/) provides tools for the analysis and comprehension of high-throughput genomic data.

   - *Linkage Mapping & QTL analysis*

   There are two notable and long-standing packages: (1) [onemap][], providing MapMaker/EXP like performance and extended functionality, and (2) [qtl][] providing standard functionality for qtl mapping and  accessory functions for simulating crosses.
 [ASMap][] is for fast linkage mapping with the algorithm 'MSTmap'.
 [MapRtools][] is another linkage mapping package.
-A linkage map can be visualized with [LinkageMapView][].
-For polyploids, the packages [mappoly][] and [polymapR][] can be used for linkage mapping and the packages [qtlpoly][] and [polyqtlR][] can be used for qtl estimation.
+A existing linkage map can be visualized with [LinkageMapView][].
+For polyploids, the packages [mappoly][] and [polymapR][] can be used for linkage mapping and the packages [qtlpoly][] and [polyqtlR][] can be used for qtl estimation. [diaQTL][] is for QTL and haplotype analysis of diallel populations (diploid and autotetraploid). [statgenMPP][] can conduct QTL mapping in multi-parent populations.

-  -*GWAS*
+  - *GWAS*

   Genome-wide association study analysis can be conducted with [statgenGWAS][].
 GWAS models across very large number of SNPs or observations can be estimated with [rMVP][] and [megaLMM][].
+Functions for autotetraploid are provided by [GWASpoly][], and these functions also work in diploid species.
+[StageWise][] provides functiona to conduct a 2-stage GWAS when the underlying phenotypic data are from multiple field trials.

   - *General Genetic Prediction*

   Packages supporting genetic prediction from pedigree or genetic marker data include [sommer][], [rrBLUP][], [BGLR][], [lme4gs][], [lme4qtl][], [pedigreelmm][], [qgtools]() and the licensed software [asreml](https://www.vsni.co.uk/software/asreml).
 Many of these packages have built-in functionality for data preparation steps including data imputation and calculation of the relationship matrices.
-[AGHmatrix][] provides extensive options for calculating pedigree and genomic (additive and dominance) relationship matrices. [breedR][] is a general purpose package for performing quantitative genetic analyses.
+[AGHmatrix][] provides extensive options for calculating pedigree and genomic (additive and dominance) relationship matrices and [statgenIBD][] can calculate IBD probabilities for biparental, three and four-way crosses. [breedR][] is a general purpose package for performing quantitative genetic analyses.
+For polyploids, [polyBreedR][] provides convenience functions to facilitate the use of genome-wide markers for breeding autotetraploid species, and its functionality also extends to diploids.

 **Entomology**

-  - [hnp][] Generates (half-)normal plots with simulation envelopes using different diagnostics from a range of different fitted models.
+  [hnp][] Generates half-normal plots with simulation envelopes using different diagnostics from a range of different fitted models.
 A few example datasets are included.

 **Plant Pathology**